it-projects-llc/tg-addons/tg_event/README.rst

 * In event form the field "Subscribe In Registrations" is added to set the partners for subscribing in event registration records
 * Set email template taken from the related Event as default upon manual email sending to attendee in event registration form
+* In event registration form:

+  * added "Previous state" button, which sets event registration to previous state

 Credits
 =======